Collinformatics/AudioTranscription/README.md

     If the test is passed, the path to your interpreter should printed on the first line of your console

-    - The path should look something like this, find the text and copy it:
+    - The path should look something like this, highlight the text and copy it:

           C:\Users\acountname\miniconda3\envs\envAudio\python.exe